Planning your Group Visit to Barry Island

 Missing Children, First Aid, Beach Safety Advice, Lost Property, and have direct contact with the police.

-RNLI Lifeguard operate daily monitoring of Whitmore Bay, Barry Islands’ main visitor beach from 10am to 6pm during 2017.
+RNLI Lifeguard operate daily monitoring of Whitmore Bay, Barry Islands’ main visitor beach from 10am to 6pm during summer months.
 Dates to be confirmed in due course.
 Their lifeguard station is highly visible along the promenade therefore please acquaint yourselves with their location and advise your group on arrival.

 Please contact Matt_Childs@rnli.org.uk with any specific requests.